ibnYusrat/my-windows-terminal/README.md

 ## My Windows Terminal
 ![](images/New-Prompt.png)
 This repository has two install scripts, i-e `Install_Step1.ps1` and `Install_Step2.ps1`.
-These scripts will automatically setup everything that needs to be done to get the fancy prompt.
+These scripts will automatically setup everything that needs to be done to get the fancy pants PowerShell Prompt.
-You don't need to run with elevated privileges (`Run as Administrator`) but before running the script, you will need to allow execution of scripts by setting the execution policy to `RemoteSigned` with the following command -- and this ONLY works if you run Windows PowerShell as Administrator:
+You don't need to run these scripts with elevated privileges (`Run as Administrator`) but before running the script, you will need to allow execution of scripts by setting the execution policy to `RemoteSigned` with the following command -- and this ONLY works if you run `Windows PowerShell` as an Administrator:

 `Set-ExecutionPolicy RemoteSigned`

-After running the above command, you should exist `Windows Powershell` and launch a regular Windows Powershell session and navigate to the place where you cloned this repository.
+After running the above command, you should exit `Windows Powershell` which you launched as an administrator and launch a regular `Windows Powershell` session and navigate to the place where you cloned this repository.
 Execute the `Install_Step.ps1` by simply writing:

 `./Install_Step1.ps1`